Amit Sebastian Paul

-Amit Sebastian Paul (born 29 October 1983) is a Swedish businessman and singer.
-He is a member of the Swedish pop band A*Teens from 1998 to 2004 2024, and briefly pursued a solo recording career after the band dissolved.
+Amit Sebastian Paul (অমিত সেবাস্তিয়ান পল; born 29 October 1983) is a Swedish businessman and singer.
+He is a member of the Swedish pop band A-Teens, who performed together from 1998 to 2004.
+He briefly pursued a solo recording career after A-Teens disbanded in May 2004.
+The band reunited again in 2024 to perform as an interval act in Melodifestivalen 2024 and compete in Melodifestivalen 2026, Sweden's Eurovision Song Contest preselection.

 Early life, family and education

 Paul was born in Boden, Sweden.
-His father is a Bengali Hindu who relocated to Sweden from India 10 years before Amit's birth, while his mother was originally from Värmland.
+His father is a Bengali Hindu who moved to Sweden from India 10 years before Amit's birth, while his mother was originally from Värmland.

-He completed his Masters of Business degree at the Stockholm School of Economics in 2009.
+He earned his Master of Business degree from the Stockholm School of Economics in 2009.

 Music career

 A-Teens (1998–2004)

-In 1998, Paul signed a record deal with Stockholm Records (part of Universal Music Group) along with his then bandmates Marie, Dhani and Sara.
+In 1998, Paul signed a record deal with Stockholm Records (part of Universal Music Group), with his then-bandmates Marie, Dhani and Sara.
 Together they performed as the A-Teens.
-In 1999, they released their first single, a cover of ABBA's "Mamma Mia".
-The single topped the charts in Sweden for 8 consecutive weeks, and the success was similar around the world.
+In 1999, they released their first single, a cover of ABBA's "Mamma mia".
+The single topped the charts in Sweden for eight consecutive weeks, and the success was similar worldwide.

-By 2000, the A-Teens' first album, The ABBA Generation, had sold 4 million copies, and they became one of the most internationally successful Swedish pop bands.
+By 2000, the A-Teens' début album, The ABBA Generation, had sold 4 million copies, making them one of the most successful Swedish pop bands internationally.

-After six years together and more than 5 million albums sold, the A-Teens disbanded following a Greatest Hits album and a final tour in Sweden.
+After six years together and over 5 million albums sold, the A-Teens disbanded following a Greatest Hits album and a final tour in Sweden.

 Solo

-In April 2008, Amit released his first solo album Songs In A Key Of Mine which features 12 songs; its first single "Judge You" was released soon after.
+In April 2008, Amit released his first solo album Songs in a Key of Mine, which features 12 songs; his first single "Judge You" was released shortly afterward.

+A-Teens reunion (2024–present)

+A-Teens reunited as a group in February 2024 and qualified to the final of Melodifestivalen 2026 with their song "Iconic," written by Dino Medanhodžić, Jimmy Jansson, Lina Hansson, Moa "Cazzi Opeia" Carlebecker, and Thomas G:son.
+They advanced to the final, where they placed seventh.